PowerShell/PowerShell/docs/KNOWNISSUES.md

 ### Missing Wildcard (globbing) Support

-Currently, PowerShell only does wildcard expansion (globbing) for built-in cmdlets, but not for external commands or binaries.
+Currently, PowerShell only does wildcard expansion (globbing) for built-in cmdlets on Windows, and for external commands or binaries as well as cmdlets on Linux.
 This means that a command like `ls *.txt` will fail because the asterisk will not be expanded to match file names.
 You can work around this by doing `ls (gci *.txt | % name)` or, more simply, `gci *.txt` using the PowerShell built-in equivalent to `ls`.